 I visit my grandpa every weekend.

-In cases where you want to be formal, you may want to replace 지 with 님, forming the formal way to say grandfather in Korean, 할아버님 (harabeonim).
+In cases where you want to be formal, you may want to replace 지 (ji) with 님 (nim), forming the formal way to say grandfather in Korean, 할아버님 (harabeonim).
 It’s easy to remember as it sounds almost the same as its female counterpart, 할머님 (halmeonim), right?

 A word of caution about Romanization

 After you’ve familiarized yourself with Hangeul, you’ll be able to supercharge your Korean learning.
-Understanding K-Dramas, reading signs, talking to Korean friends, and getting familiar with the culture will all become a lot easier.
-So, if you’re serious about learning the Korean language, why not learn Hangeul today?
+Understanding K-Dramas, reading signs, talking to Korean friends, and getting familiar with the Korean culture will all become a lot easier.
+So, if you’re serious about learning the Korean language, why not learn Korean today?

 Now you know the ways to say the Korean words for grandparents, either from the side of your mother or father.
 Maybe you’d even like to practice these words with your own grandparents as a pet name?
 Or share this new knowledge with your Korean friends?

 We’d love for you to tell us something about your grandparents in Korean in the comments below!
 We’d also love to give answers to your questions!